-Processing Steps ADM Roles Distribution Timing Additional Requirements HEIS proposals for operations under implementation With support from APS/PAS, TL prepares a memorandum (see template) seeking APM's TL: recommends CL, OPCS-LS: advises Cc: TT, PM approval of a HEIS proposal in an operation under implementation.
-APM: clears CD: decides The memorandum justifies the proposal, describing specific activities to be carried out by Staff, proposed risk mitigation measures and controls (taking into account Procurement Guidance on HEIS discussion of this topic), and funding and staff resources required, and includes a draft notice tothe Borrower communicating the Bank's decisionto provide HEIS.
+Processing Steps ADM Roles Distribution Timing Additional Requirements B.1 HEIS proposals for operations under implementation With support from APS/PAS, TL prepares a memorandum (see template) seeking CD's approval of a HEIS proposal in an operation under implementation.
+TL: recommends CL: advises APM: clears CD: decides Cc: TT, PM, OPCS-LS Requests for HEIS extensions are decided by the APM.
+The TL informs the CPO and the CD about the APM's decision and records it as part of the project documents.
+The memorandum justifies the proposal, describing specific activities to be carried out under HEIS, proposed risk mitigation measures and controls (taking into account Procurement Guidance on HEIS discussion of this topic), and funding and staff resources required.
 This memorandum is supported by drafts of relevant project documents, including (i) the PPSD (for projects subject to the Procurement Regulations for Borrowers), (ii) the assessment of the Borrower's agency, (iii) a draft notice to the Borrower communicating the Bank's decision to provide HEIS, and (iv) other relevant documents/information.

-Processing Steps ADM Roles Distribution Timing Additional Requirements HEIS modification and termination The Bank may unilaterally substantially modify and/or terminate HEIS at any time during the implementation of an IPF operation.
-TL: recommends CL: advises APM: clears Cc: TT, PM, RD, OPCS-LS HEIS termination takes effect through a written notice to the Borrower.
-With support from APS/PAS, TL prepares a memorandum (see template) seeking CD's approval to terminate or substantially modify HEIS.
-CD: decides The memorandum justifies the proposal, describing specific grounds for disengaging from HEIS, including proposed risk mitigation measures and controls, taking into account Procurement Guidance on HEIS discussion of this topic.
+Processing Steps ADM Roles Distribution Timing Additional Requirements B.2 HEIS modification and termination The Bank may unilaterally modify and/or terminate HEIS at any time during the implementation of an IPF operation.
+TL: recommends CL: advises APM: clears Cc: TT, PM, RD, OPCS-LS HEIS modification or termination takes effect upon transmission of written notice to the Borrower.
+With support from APS/PAS, TL prepares a memorandum (see template) seeking CD's approval to terminate or modify HEIS.
+CD: decides The memorandum justifies the proposal, describing specific grounds for disengaging from HEIS, including proposed risk mitigation measures and controls, and draft notice to the Borrower, taking into account Procurement Guidance on HEIS discussion of this topic.